TheMallCop/hpe-security/README.md

 ## Mainstay Data I/O

-Inputs and outputs can be accessed inside a hidden form with an ID of `shadow-form` of their corresponding pages (index page and results page).
+Inputs and outputs can be accessed inside a hidden form with an ID of `shadow-form` on their corresponding pages (index page and results page respectively).
 Question data, along with their dbEntity and dbAnalyticsName values can be altered in `main.component.js`.
 The UI will adjust to display data as outlined in the `steps` object.
-Conversely, result data is contained in the `results.component.js` file.
+Conversely, result data is contained in `results` object of the `results.component.js` file.

 ### Inputs